yenbuilds/my-operating-principles/yenbuilds-strategic-engineering-irreversible-advantage.md

 - Mood/energy vs productivity correlations

 **Rule:**
-Only collect data that future-you will want to interrogate.
+Collect data that future-you will want to interrogate.

-“What did I believe at the time?”
-is often more valuable than “what happened”.
+“What did I believe at the time?” is often more valuable than “what happened”.

 ---